 Disclaimer: If you watch Parenthood and did not see the episode from tonight 4/10/14 I WILL spoil it for you if you read on.
 That is all.

 Today is a day that I typically dread.
 It’s chemo day.
 But today was last chemo day.
 So naturally I was pumped.
 Don’t get me wrong, I am still pumped to be done.
-Since last week I got to spend a great weekend at Lake Bruin, LA with some great friends for some much needed down time.
 This week has been super busy at school and I really haven’t had much time to think on the magnitude of this trip to the chemo dock.

 However, my spirits were high.
 I constantly updated my facebook and twitter accounts with the final treatment festivities.
 Festivities being sitting in a chair getting poison pumped into my bloodstream.
 I did however do something unique.
 Not only was today the final chemo treatment for me, but it is also Disney’s It’s a Small World’s 50th anniversary celebration.
 Last Friday my students and I uploaded a video of us all singing the theme from It’s a Small World to help benefit Unicef.
 Our video was epic.
 So of course during chemo I watch one of the men that wrote It’s a Small World, Richard Sherman, live in front of the ride in Disneyland answering questions about the song and the ride.
 This ride of course gets a song stuck in your head and you will all probably hate me for mentioning it.
 But that’s where our connections begin in this blog post.